jes/formpacker/README.md

 ### Multiple choice

-A base-N value between 0 and N-1 is added into the bigint.
+A base-N value i is added into the bigint, where N is the number of choices, and i is the index of the chosen choice.

 ### Numbers